Saturn91/DescentFromArkovsTowerWiki/modding/publish-mods/index.md

 ## Update

 Updateing the mods details is then as easy as selecting the dropdown options "publish changes".

+1. make sure your mod is not subscribed (unsubscribe otherwhise)
+2. make sure you did not edit the modname or the steam id within the meta.json
+3. use "publish changes" from the dropdown

-If the option i sno longer available you might have edited a value in the meta.json which is not possible (Modname or steam id).
+If the option is not available:
+- you might have edited a value in the meta.json which is not possible (Modname or steam id).
+- make sure that you are not subscribed in order to be able to update